 In this article, I will show you how to use rclone to mirror the contents of your favorite Google Photos album on your Raspberry Pi digital picture frame.

 This solution is cost and advertising-free as it is an open-source development.
+There is also a very helpful Rclone forum.

 Installing rclone for Google Photos